Do You Pedal an Electric Bike?

 The Legal Distinction

-Here's the critical point: in most jurisdictions, including the United States and the European Union, a vehicle must have functional, operable pedals to be legally classified as an "electric bicycle."
-The US Consumer Product Safety Commission explicitly requires operable pedals for a vehicle to fall under the "low-speed electric bicycle" category.
-Vehicles without pedals are legally classified as something else entirely—usually electric mopeds, scooters, or even motorcycles.
+Here’s the critical point: in most jurisdictions—including the United States and the European Union—a vehicle must have functional, operable pedals to be legally classified as an electric bicycle.
+The US Consumer Product Safety Commission specifically states that electric bikes without pedals do not meet the definition of an e-bike.
+Instead, they are classified as mopeds, scooters, or other motorized vehicles.

 This isn't just a name game; it has significant legal and practical consequences.
 You can see how different vehicle types are categorized by looking at local DMV regulations.